dbredvick/drew-tech/content/posts/2019-09-06-how-to-get-rich-notes/index.md

 ---
-title: How to Get Rich (Naval) Notes
+title: "Notes on Naval's Money"
 author: Drew Bredvick
 excerpt: >-
   I listened to Naval Ravikant's Twitter thread turned podcast about the concept of wealth creation nearly 30 times.
 Here are the takeaways.